Identification and Assessment of Pupils

 - Identify the nature of each pupil’s SEND needs; sometimes a child or young person can have needs in more than one area which requires an individualised approach.

 -Regularly review the SEND register and other processes used for identifying and making needs known.

-If you have any concerns regarding your child’s progress or well-being, then please speak to either your child’s class teacher or Robin Scott (SENDCo) to discuss your concerns.
+If you have any concerns regarding your child’s progress or well-being, then please speak to either your child’s class teacher or School SENDCo to discuss your concerns.